 The integrated Time-of-Flight (ToF) sensor module is equipped with an 850-nm vertical-cavity surface-emitting laser (VCSEL) for invisible infrared illumination.
-The integrated lens for the receiver has a clear aperture of 6 mm in diameter and a field-of-view (FoV) of 1.55° per pixel.
+The integrated lens for the receiver has a clear aperture of 6 mm in diameter and a Field-of-View (FoV) of 1.55° per pixel.

-Figure 3: Block Diagram of AFBR-S50LX85D
+Figure 3: Block Diagram of the AFBR-S50MV85G

-The transmitter is aligned with the receiver to illuminate between 1 and 3 pixels simultaneously, depending on distance and reflectivity of the target object as well as the settings of the software pixel binning algorithm.
+The transmitter is aligned with the receiver to simultaneously illuminate between 7 and 16 pixels, depending on the distance and reflectivity of the target object and the settings of the software pixel binning algorithm.
+The binning algorithm can be configured by the user to either allow for more pixels for 3D applications or optimize settings for a highly precise 1D distance measurement, depending on the actual application.
 In addition, the system compensates for parallax errors for very near distances.
 This allows the module to achieve a good pixel intensity for distance measurements over the whole measurement range, as well as deliver context information for the system.
 Context information includes motion, speed, tilt angles, or lateral alignment precision for small targets or features.

-The maximum distance range for detecting targets with a minimum remission of 30% is up to 50m within an indoor environment.
-For harsh outdoor conditions under bright sunlight (for example, 100 klx with a typical midday sunlight spectrum AM 1.5), the maximum distance range for detecting targets with a minimum remission of 30% is reduced to less than 50m.
-Dual frequency mode is supported for frame rates up to 100 Hz.
+The maximum distance range for detecting black targets with 8% remission is up to 10m within an indoor environment.
+For harsh outdoor conditions under bright sunlight (for example, 100 klx with a typical midday sunlight spectrum AM 1.5), the maximum distance range for detecting black targets with 8% remission is reduced to less than 7m.
+If dual-frequency mode is enabled, the useful distance substantially exceeds 10m for bright or highly reflective targets.
+This mode is supported for frame rates up to 100 Hz.

-There is no processor with firmware on the module, so all hardware configuration, calibration, and measurement steps are being performed by an external microcontroller using the ToF driver software, which extracts both distance and amplitude values of all used pixels on a per-frame base.
-The driver software is available as a library, which is independent of the underlying hardware platform within the Arm Cortex-M family.
+There is no processor with firmware on the module.
+All hardware configuration, calibration, and measurement steps are performed by an external microcontroller using the ToF driver software, which extracts both distance and amplitude values of all used pixels on a per-frame basis.
+The driver software is available as a library independent of the underlying hardware platform within the ARM Cortex-M family.
 Example software applications, such as extraction and graphical display of distance and direction, are provided with the software development kit (SDK).

-The ready-to-run binaries of the driver software, including an application programmer interface (API) that allows the user to configure and customize the device operation, are provided free-of-charge under a generic end user license agreement.
-Additionally, a reference implementation using the driver software binaries through an Arm Cortex M0/M0+, M1, M3, and M4 32-bit platform is provided with an open source SDK under the GNU GPL license for evaluation and reference purposes.
-For detailed instructions how to install and run the kit, refer to the getting started document.
+The ready-to-run binaries of the ToF driver software include an application programming interface (API), which allows the user to configure and customize the device operation, and are provided free-of-charge under a generic end-user license agreement.
+Additionally, a reference implementation utilizing the driver software binaries with an Arm Cortex M0/M0+, M1, M3, and M4+ 32-bit platform is provided with an open source SDK under the GNU GPL license for evaluation and reference purposes.
+For detailed instructions on how to install and run the kit, refer to the getting started document.

 The module uses an integrated factory-calibrated and temperature-compensated RC oscillator as well as an all-digital PLL for highly precise clock generation.

-The module is factory calibrated.
-In certain applications (for example, cover glass), an additional customer calibration is required.
+The module is factory calibrated; however in certain applications (cover glass), an additional customer calibration is required.
 A suitable compensation and calibration functionality is provided along with the software driver and application software package.

-Description of Time-of-Flight Sensor ASIC and Detector Matrix
+Description of the Time-of-Flight Sensor ASIC and Detector Matrix

-The ToF sensor ASIC includes all of the required building blocks for clock and supply generation out of a single supplied voltage, analog, and digital signal processing as well as a laser driver.
+The ToF sensor ASIC includes all required building blocks for clock and supply generation out of a single supplied voltage, analog and digital signal processing, and a laser driver.
 The receiver sensor consists of 32 pixels, partitioned into eight rows and four lines with a hexagonal structure.
-The ToF drive stage allows both driving laser light sources with variable threshold and modulation currents and LEDs for up to 110-mA peak current, depending on module configuration.
+The ToF drive stage allows both driving laser light sources with variable threshold and modulation currents as well as LEDs for up to 55-mA peak current, depending on module configuration.